30 Best Things to Do in Baltimore, Maryland (+ Nearby Attractions!)

 Try spirits like Beazly, Birdhouse, Resurrection, and St. Festivus from the menu.
 You can also join in on their famous growler exchange programs.

 The restaurant is also a great spot for business meetings and holiday parties.
-Choose a hidden corner, a seat by the window, or a table in the dining rooms and enjoy your delicious meal.
+Choose a hidden corner, a seat by the window, or a table in the dining room and enjoy your delicious meal.

 Be sure to visit a masterpiece of American architecture, the Baltimore Basilica.